RahulSinghazm/Collections/README.md

 2.Applying iterable on list object                 Applying iterable on tuple object
   takes more time                                  takes less time.

 3.If the frequent operation is                      If the frequent operation is retriveal insertion or deletion of the                      of the elements then it is recommended elements then it is recommended                    to use tuple. to use list

- 4.
+4.List cannot be use as a 'Key'                     Tuple can be use as a 'Key' for the for the Dictionar                                 Dictionary if the tuple is storing
+                                                    only immutable elements.

+5.

                                                     </pre>